Retainer Care

 What if my retainer fits loose?

-First, make sure that you have placed the retainer in your mouth properly.
-Your retainer may have suffered some damage while in storage, so also make sure you are using the case your retainer came in, or an equivalent hard case.
-If there is give, and your retainer wiggles around too much, contact us for an adjustment.
+First, ensure you have placed the retainer in your mouth properly.
+Your retainer may have suffered some damage while in storage, so make sure you use the case your retainer came in or an equivalent hard case.
+Contact us for an adjustment if there is a give in your retainer, and it wiggles around too much.

 What can you not eat with a retainer?